arduino-uno/WooShopee-Plugin/wooshopee-plugin/ReadMe.txt

 == Description ==

-A Wordpress Plugin to Censor your WordPress Pages, Posts & Comments From the Bad Word or Bad Language.
+WooShopee Plugin is the open-source ecommerce platform for WordPress, to manage your items, orders and sales.
-Replace the Bad Words without changing the database (e.g. wp_posts & wp_comments).
+This extension integrates your WooCommerce store with Shopee marketplace.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/censorship` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wooshopee-plugin` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the `Plugins` screen in WordPress
 3. Use the `WP Censorship` menu to update the Settings (WP Censorship Configuration)